Find Grad Schools

 39 Yearly Graduations

 University of Florida comes in at #2 on our list of the most popular colleges offering master's degrees in environmental engineering.
 Each year, around 53,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-For the 2020-2021 academic year, 39 master's degrees were handed out to environmental engineering majors at UF.
-About 74% of this group were women, and 21% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 39 people received their master's degree in environmental engineering from UF.
+Around 32% of these students were from an underrepresented racial-ethnic group, and 52% were women.

 36 Yearly Graduations

 University of Illinois at Urbana-Champaign is the 3rd most popular school in the nation for students seeking a master's degree in environmental engineering.
 Each year, around 52,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $14,446 per year, while in-state graduate students, on average, pay $14,635 per year.
-For the 2020-2021 academic year, 36 master's degrees were handed out to environmental engineering majors at UIUC.
-About 53% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $14,542 per year, while in-state graduate students, on average, pay $14,891 per year.
+During the most recent year for which we have data, 36 people received their master's degree in environmental engineering from UIUC.
+About 43% of this group were women, and 10% were students from an underrepresented racial-ethnic group.

 #4